d40cht/WythamVillageBroadband/index.md

 layout: default
 ---

-## The existing broadband provision
+## Our existing broadband provision

 At present, the only broadband provider in the village is BT.
 Because of the distance to the exchange(s) and the age of the copper wires involved, the speeds we can obtain are very slow